Our COVID-19 Response

-Is a COVID-19 vaccine required to participate in a Spring 2022 or Fall 2022 program?
+Is a COVID-19 vaccine required to participate in a Carpe Diem program?

 At Carpe Diem, we strive to travel in a manner that promotes the highest level of care, consideration, and respect for our students, staff, local partners, and host communities.
 We believe that, in the context of the current pandemic, one of the most effective ways to support the health and well-being of all stakeholders is to be fully vaccinated for COVID-19.
 Students will be required to submit proof of vaccination to Carpe Diem at least two weeks prior to the program start date.

 How do the new US State Department Level 4 Travel Warnings impact Carpe Diem?

-The U.S. Department of State recently updated their travel advisories to align with recommendations made by the Center for Disease Control (CDC).
+The U.S. Department of State has updated their travel advisories to align with recommendations made by the Center for Disease Control (CDC).
 This has resulted in many countries throughout the world being rated as Level 4: Do Not Travel.

 When making decisions on where our groups will travel, Carpe Diem assesses each region based on multiple considerations.
 In the case that a Level 4 travel advisory is specific to COVID-19, Carpe Diem may decide to continue traveling to this region.
-As a means to mitigate risk of transmission, Carpe Diem is requiring all students and staff to be fully vaccinated for COVID-19 prior to departing this fall.
+As a means to mitigate risk of transmission, Carpe Diem is requiring all students and staff to be fully vaccinated for COVID-19 prior to travel.
 For all programs, Carpe Diem will adhere to the specific CDC guidelines for vaccinated travelers.

 We are taking into account unique challenges that come with travel during a global pandemic and are adapting our programs as needed to best mitigate risks to our students, staff, and local host communities.
 We will continue to monitor all CDC and U.S. Department of State updates and recommendations and are prepared to make any necessary program adjustments to support the health and well-being of all program participants.